Haunt-o/AI-Dungeon-Context-Language/README.md

 	- Make sure to end your sentences with a period.
 It's just a small thing to prevent the AI from potentially combining two notes in a weird way.

+3) Consider what needs to be a put in the memory.
+	- Memory should, as mentioned before, be a skeleton for the fundamental details of your story.
+	  Unless your scenario is outright intended to be short, it'd be better to not put temporary details about the start of your story in it.
+	  The memory is always referenced, so the AI could get confused and think details about the start of the story are still in play even when the player is way past the start.
+	- Immutable details are good for memory, like a character's race and name.
+	  Even then, details other than the basics should be put into a story card if you can; see [the section on story cards](#story-cards) to see how to use NaCL to write story cards effectively.

 ### Author's Notes